Your guide to the COVID MOT extension in 2021

 There may be an MOT backlog, yes.
 In 2020, the DVSA noted there could be a very significant increase in demand of up to 60% for MOTs in the period between October 2020 and February 2021.
 This was the period when all the vehicles that had been granted a COVID MOT extension were required to be retested.

 In 2021 and beyond, this period may remain congested due to the sheer numbers of MOTs completed during autumn last year.
 That means it’s a good idea to book yours earlier than usual.

 Can I still get a discounted MOT from National?

-We are offering a specially discounted rate of £35 if you book your MOT online today.
-The normal rate for an MOT is £54.85 - a saving of almost £20.
-If you sign up to our MOT Reminder service, we'll give you a discount code that will reduce the price to just £27.42 - that's HALF PRICE!
+We are still offering a specially discounted rate of £35 if you book your MOT online today.
+The typical rate for an MOT is £54.85, which means you gain a saving of almost £20.

-Are there new Covid-19 measures in place at National?
+Are there COVID-19 measures in place at National?